As a seabird expert, Peter is eager to share with you the globally-important seabird islands in the Pitcairns and Australs.

 Snorkeling in the crystal-clear waters of shallow lagoons will reveal a variety of reef fish, such as this colorful Clark’s Anemonefish. © Giovanna Fasanelli

-Cruise to Austral, Pitcairn, Easter and Juan Fernandez Islands
+South Pacific Cruise to Austral, Pitcairn and Easter Islands

-Travelers, birders, snorkelers, and history buffs alike will delight in this unique, extensive 26-day journey from Tahiti to mainland Chile.
-Experience the rarely-visited Austral Islands, all four of the Pitcairn Islands, Easter Island, and Islas Alejandro Selkirk and Robinson Crusoe, all before making landfall at Valparaíso.
-Along the way, stop at Marotiri, and Salas y Gomez, two of the least-visited islands on the planet.
-This expedition follows the route of the early Polynesian explorers, as well as famed British seamen like Captain Bligh and the HMS Bounty mutineers, and Alexander Selkirk, the real-life Robinson Crusoe.
-Snorkel in turquoise lagoons surrounded by colorful and vibrant reef fish.
-For birdwatchers, this will be one of the most important voyages of a lifetime with sightings of some of the rarest, least-known and enigmatic seabirds on the planet.
-Join us on the elegant Silver Explorer, one of the finest and best-run expedition ships afloat, and set out on a South Pacific voyage without equal.
+Travelers, birders, snorkelers, and history buffs alike will delight in this unique and extensive 25-day South Pacific cruise that will sail from mainland Chile to Tahiti.
+Experience the remote Robinson Crusoe and Alexander Selkirk Islands before making landfall at Easter Island, then sail on to the Pitcairn Islands and the rarely-visited Austral Islands, before arriving in Pape’ete, Tahiti.
+Along the way, stop at Marotiri, and Salas y Gómez, two of the least-visited islands on the planet.
+This expedition follows the route of the early Polynesian explorers, as well as famed British seamen like Captain Bligh and the HMS Bounty mutineers and Alexander Selkirk, the real-life Robinson Crusoe.
+Snorkel in turquoise lagoons surrounded by myriad colorful and vibrant reef fish.
+For birdwatchers, this will be one of the most important voyages of a lifetime with sightings of some of the rarest and least-known seabirds on the planet.
+Join us on the elegant Silver Explorer, one of the finest and best-run expedition ships afloat, and set out on this Chile to Tahiti journey, a South Pacific offering without equal.

 - Travel by Air